Tony118g/doctor-diary/README.md

 * #### The Already Booked Display
    * If the user enters details to book an appointment but an appointment has already been booked for the name and date input, they are informed that they cannot book more than one appointment on the same day for one patient and are given options to enter new details or return to the main menu.
-   * This prevents a single patient from having multiple unnecessary appointments on the same day, making them unavailable for other patients.
+   * This prevents a single patient from having multiple unnecessary appointments on the same day, making them unavailable to other patients.

    ![screenshot of the message displayed when an appointment date and name is already booked](assets/readme-images/already-booked-message.png)